alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

         return place_bet_random()
 ```

-To run the tests, we considered several initial odds, with a high payout, so that we emulate a real operator risk management as closely as possible.
-And see if we go bankrupt.
+To run the tests, we considered several initial odds, with a high payout, so that we emulate a real operator risk management as closely as possible and checked if we go bankrupt and how much money do we make.

 ```python
 total_market_risk = 1000  # monetary units; how much we are willing to lose, as the house.